Bitcoin News Roundup: What’s Craig Wright HODLing?

-It was mostly downhill for the Bitcoin price this week, which started at 10,800 USD last Sunday, and ended at 9,500 USD last night.
-Considering how things have been recently, despite the overall downward trend, it was still a relatively quiet week for cryptocurrency.
+It was mostly downhill for the Bitcoin price this week, which started at 10,800 USD last Sunday and ended at 9,500 USD last night.
+Considering how things have been recent, despite the overall downward trend, it was still a relatively quiet week for the cryptocurrency.
 In fact, other than a 500 USD price drop in the span of 20 minutes, the Bitcoin price chart was fairly undramatic.
 It seems that volatility returns about every other week, so we’ll see if the stability remains and becomes a trend, or if we’ll be bouncing about again next week.
 But the real question everyone has is whether the current price correction below 10,000 USD is a sign of the return of the Bears, or if it’s just a small bump in the road on the way to a bigger price rally.
 We don’t know the answer, but if you’re in the Bullish camp, now might be the time to buy Bitcoin.

 Studies show we’re all HODLing

-Speaking of buying Bitcoin… Coin Metrics took a look at the “State of the Network” and showed that an all-time high of almost 4 million BTC haven’t been touched for at least five years—meaning, they haven’t been transferred to anyone else.
+Speaking of buying Bitcoin… Coin Metrics took a look at the “State of the Network” and showed that an all-time high of almost 4 million BTC hasn’t been touched for at least five years—meaning, they haven’t been transferred to anyone else.
 That’s approximately 40 billion USD worth of Bitcoin, and about 20% of the total BTC supply.
 While we hope that’s not all due to people who have lost the private keys to their wallet, it raises interesting questions about why people buy Bitcoin and how it’s being used, especially since it’s worth remembering that it only takes into account coins that are truly untouched, and not BTC that is being traded but not spent.

 Who is Craig Wright?
 (Or who isn’t he?)